 The school recognises that some children and young people with a physical disability (PD) require additional ongoing support and equipment to access all the opportunities available to their peers and makes all reasonable adjustments to enable this.

 Looked After Children

-The school makes all possible arrangements to support children and young people who achieve their best, become confident individuals living fulfilling lives, and make a successful transition into secondary education.
+The school makes all possible arrangements to support children and young people who are looked after by the local authority and have SEN.

 Expectations for Children with SEN